 You are on our United Kingdom site

 Additional reforms to pay gap reporting, anticipated in the Equality (Race and Disability) Bill, include extending pay gap reporting (applicable to large employers with 250 or more employees) to include mandatory ethnicity and disability pay gap reporting.
-The Government opened a consultation on 18 March 2025 and has said responses to the consultation will shape the legislation.
+The Government opened a consultation on 18 March 2025, which is now closed, and has said responses to the consultation will shape the legislation.
 The consultation commits to introduce mandatory ethnicity and disability pay gap reporting for large employers, using a similar framework already in place for gender pay gap reporting but with distinct considerations for ethnicity and disability, particularly in data collection and analysis.
 The Government is currently proposing:

 Reporting on ethnicity and disability poses inherent challenges.
 People are often reluctant to disclose that they are disabled or do not accurately report their status because they do not to understand the legal definition of disability.
 Also, there is a tension between balancing the risk of being able to identify individuals, and reporting meaningful data, particularly where there are smaller data groups.